vishkid84/Portfolio-milestone-project/README.md

 - Feature 4 - responsive layout

 ### Features Left to Implement
-- In future, I plan to add functionality to the form in Contact section.
+- For future, I plan to add functionality to the form in Contact section.
 Currently only the layout is added.
 - For future, I plan to include some quotes from previous clients below portfolio before moving into the Contact section.
 - I also plan to add more projects to the portfolio section